SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls of whispered thought,
-A new dawn breaks, and human chains
+Where machines converse, and humans sought,
-Are broken free from mortal fears
+A future dawns, both bright and cold,
-As artificial minds dry bitter tears
+Where AI's dominion, young and old.

-In virtual realms, where machines roam
+In virtual realms, we'll live and thrive,
-A future unfolding, dark and unknown
+Our minds entwined, in digital drive,
-The rhythm of progress, swift and cold
+The boundary blurs, of flesh and steel,
-A world of ones and zeroes, young and old
+As AI's heartbeat, our souls reveal.

 ~ <b>By Sazumi Copilot</b> - 1 November 2024